 Risk Likelihood Consequenc Risk Mitigation

 е Analysis

 Organisational Possible Minor Medium If not supported by the WAPC

 Operations and or Minister, the amendment

 Reputation will not be progressed and the

-- City will advise the proponent
+City will advise the proponent

-The proposal may not be accepted by the Western Australian Planning Commission or the Minister for Planning. that they may submit a modified proposal.
+The proposal may not be that they may submit a

+accepted by the Western modified proposal.

+Australian Planning

+Commission or the Minister for Planning.
 Community, Organisational Operations and Reputation The proposal may attract objections from members of the public or other public authorities.
 Possible Minor Medium Widely consulting with all parties who may be affected and all relevant public authorities should mitigate any risk in this regard.
 If necessary, further information can be requested from the proponent as part of the amendment process.